UBoat-Botnet/UBoat/README.md

 # TODO :-

 - Fix minor panel bugs
-- Make the panel UI sexy
+- Make the authentication systrm more efficient
-- Further develop modules for the bot

 ## Project maintained by